Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Application of Transformer Networks

-The same ML process is also applied to the $bb$ decay channel and the normalized distributions of the classifier response scores for the signal and background events in the testing dataset (left panel), the background rejection rate as a function of signal efficiency (middle panel), and the $\tau\tau$ channel measurement precision versus signal efficiency (right panel) are shown in Fig.~\ref{ml_bb}.
-The AUC of MIParT is slightly larger than that of ParT, and their AUC can reach 0.9921 and 0.9915, respectively.
+The same ML methodology is applied to the $b\bar{b}$ decay channel.
+Fig.~\ref{ml_bb} shows the normalized distributions of classifier response scores for signal and background events in the testing dataset (left panel), the background rejection rate as a function of signal efficiency (middle panel), and the signal strength measurement precision versus signal efficiency (right panel) in the $b\bar{b}$ channel.
+The AUC values for MIParT and ParT reach 0.9914 and 0.9909, respectively, with MIParT slightly outperforming ParT.

-One can see that the $bb$ channel measurement precision for ParT can reach 0.78\% for the benchmark point when the signal efficiency is 0.75, with the corresponding background rejection rate is 108 from the middle and right panels of Fig.~\ref{ml_bb}.
-As a contrast, when the signal efficiency is 0.78, the measurement precision can reach 0.77\%, with a corresponding background rejection rate is 108 for ParT.
-Although the AUC of MIParT is slightly larger than that of ParT, there is not much difference in measurement precision in this situation.
-In the $bb$ channel, the measurement precision is improved by a factor of 1.39 with our ML-based analysis, compared to the cut-based analysis precision of 1.07\%.
-The detailed data comparison without using ML and using ML is presented in Table~\ref{t04}.
-Compared with the cut-based analysis, both signal efficiency and background rejection rate of our ML-based analysis have improved, and ultimately, measurement precision has been enhanced.
+As shown in the middle and right panels of Fig.~\ref{ml_bb}, the ParT model in the $b\bar{b}$ channel achieves a signal strength measurement precision of 0.85\% at a signal efficiency of 0.71, while maintaining a background rejection of 126.3.
+In comparison, MIParT achieves a precision of 0.84\% at a slightly higher signal efficiency of 0.78, with a background rejection rate of 89.9.
+Although MIParT exhibits a marginally higher AUC, the difference in measurement precision between the two models is negligible in this case.
+Compared to the cut-based analysis, which yields a precision of 1.17\%, the ML-based analysis improves the measurement precision by a factor of 1.4 in the $b\bar{b}$ channel.
+A detailed comparison of the cut-based and the ML-based analysis in the $b\bar{b}$ decay channel is provided in Table~\ref{t04}.
+The ML-based analysis enhances both the signal efficiency and background rejection rate, leading to an overall improvement in measurement precision.

-It is worth noting that the improvement achieved by MIParT over ParT is more pronounced in the $\tau\tau$ channel than in the $bb$ channel.
+It is worth noting that the improvement achieved by MIParT over ParT is more pronounced in the $\tau^+\tau^-$ channel than in the $b\bar{b}$ channel.
 This observation can be understood from the underlying event topology.
-The $\tau\tau$ final state involves missing transverse energy and multiple decay modes, resulting in more diverse kinematic and substructure patterns.
+The $\tau^+\tau^-$ final state involves missing transverse energy and multiple decay modes, resulting in more diverse kinematic and substructure patterns.
 The additional interaction layers in MIParT enable the network to capture these complex inter-particle correlations more effectively.
-In contrast, the $bb$ final state carries relatively complete and less ambiguous information; hence, the performance gain from enhanced interaction modeling in MIParT is naturally smaller.
+In contrast, the $b\bar{b}$ final state carries relatively complete and less ambiguous information; hence, the performance gain from enhanced interaction modeling in MIParT is naturally smaller.